Cost of Owning an Old English Sheepdog

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Old English Sheepdogs have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and hypothyroidism.
+For Old English Sheepdogs, the inputs that matter most are a large frame, a heavy shedding coat, and breed-level risk for hip dysplasia and hypothyroidism.

 Medical Expenses